 As the afternoon wore on and the sun began to spread its orange fingers along Mt.
 Konocti, the regulars got louder and more talkative.
 Ron came out, fresh from cleaning the mash tun, to greet everyone by name.
 Marlena, the bubbly bartender whipped around from patron to patron shuttling trays of fresh popcorn and peanuts in between pouring beers and filling growlers.
 All with a glowing smile.

 All I wanted was a beer in the hills of Napa Valley, but by luck I ended up at Kelsey Creek Brewing Company.
 I couldn’t have stumbled into a better honky tonk.

 Ron and the gang have the beer flowing every day of the week.
-Winter hours are coming and Kelsey Creek will be closed on Mondays but will offer a “Beer 101” on those evenings for folks interested in knowing more about the brewing process.
+During the winter Kelsey Creek is closed on Mondays but offers a “Beer 101” on those evenings for folks interested in knowing more about the brewing process.
 Keep an eye on his regularly updated blog for news on what he puts on tap, events at the brewery and other beer related topics.